 Allied has several auto insurance policies that distinguish itself from the competition, including:

 Accidental Death Coverage: If you perish in a covered accident, Allied will pay a benefit of $10,000.

-12 Month Rate Lock: Most insurers only lock rates for 6 months, although Allied offers 12-month rate locks to most customers.
+12-Month Rate Lock: Most insurers only lock rates for six months, although Allied offers 12-month rate locks to most customers.

 Minor Violation Forgiveness: Allied’s minor violation forgiveness prevents rates from rising after a minor infraction or ticket.
 You are allowed one violation per driver in each three-year period.

 Good as New Coverage: Allied offers good as new coverage, which lets you replace your vehicle with a new or better model if it’s totaled within the first three years of ownership.
 After the three-year mark, this turns into gap insurance coverage, which covers the “gap” between the amount of money owing on your vehicle and the value of your vehicle in a total loss.

 Roadside Assistance: Allied offers two tiers of roadside assistance, each called Cross Country Perks.
 “Basic” roadside assistance covers towing up to 15 miles, fuel delivery, jumpstarts, flat tires, and more, costing approximately $10 each six-month policy period.
 “Plus” roadside assistance covers up to 100 miles in towing, trip interruption, pre-map routing, fuel delivery, and more, costing approximately $20 each six-month policy period.